About the author...

 Wells joined The Wall Street Journal that same year in its San Francisco bureau and roamed the West covering stories as disparate as polygamy in Utah and the Exxon Valdez Alaska oil spill, and contributing regularly to the paper’s popular Page One “middle column” feature.
 He moved to The Journal’s London bureau in 1990, in time to help out with the paper’s reportage of the first Persian Gulf War.
 He also traveled widely in Africa and wrote extensively about South Africa’s transition to a nonracial democracy.
 In 1993, he joined the paper’s Page One staff in New York as a writer and editor, eventually running a team of reporters that wrote exclusively for the front page.
 Two of his writers won Pulitzer Prizes.
 Wells also won the American Society of Newspaper Editors distinguished headline-writing award in 1994.

 Ken left the paper in October 2006 after 24 years to help launch Portfolio, the Conde Nast effort at publishing a glossy national business magazine, serving as a senior editor and writer.
 He joined Bloomberg News in January 2009 after Portfolio folded, a victim of the Great Recession.
-He spent six-and-a-half years at Bloomberg as a writer and editor in various capacities before leaving in August 2015 to spend time at his lakeside cabin near Sullivan, Me, and begin work on a project dear to his heart -- a social and cultural history of gumbo.
-He is under contract to W.W.
-Norton & Co. of New York to deliver the book in early 2018.
+He spent six-and-a-half years at Bloomberg as a writer and editor in various capacities before leaving in August 2015 to spend time at his lakeside cabin near Sullivan, Me., and begin work on a project dear to his heart -- a social and cultural history of gumbo.
+The book will be published by W.W.
+Norton & Co. of New York in February 2019.

 Wells’ literary commitment to his bayou home runs deep.
 He is the author of five well-received novels of Cajun Louisiana published by Random House: Meely LaBauve, Junior’s Leg, Logan’s Storm (collectively known as the Catahoula Bayou Trilogy), and Crawfish Mountain, a picaresque tale of political skullduggery and Big Oil shenanigans in the Louisiana wetlands.
 His fifth novel, a young-adult book titled Rascal, a Dog and His Boy, was published by Random House’s Knopf Young Adult imprint in 2010.
 He is also editor of two anthologies of Journal Page One “middle column" stories, Floating Off the Page and Herd on the Street, published by Free Press.